Coupa requires API keys for users to authenticate and securely send API requests to your Coupa instance. Each API key is unique.

 Setting Details Name Provide a meaningful name for the API key.
 Description Provide a meaningful description for the API key.
 Contact First Name When an API key is used (example: to make an API call), the First Name and Last Name appear on the Integration History of that object.
 Contact Last Name When an API key is used (example: to make an API call), the First Name and Last Name appear on the Integration History of that object.
 Contact Login This is a mandatory field and it must be unique, but this login information will not be visible in the Coupa UI.
 Contact Email This is a mandatory field and it must be unique.

 This is the email address that Coupa sends a notification to when the API key is going to expire.

 Expiry Date The date when the API key expires.

 The API key expires at midnight UTC on the expiry date.

 Enabling permissions gives the administrator exacting control over each API in Coupa.
 Leaving this unselected grants use to all Coupa APIs, meaning it is probably better to leave it blank only when connecting to systems in your infrastructure.

-None of the SIM API are enabled by default if you deselect this setting.
-If you need to enable any SIM APIs, you must select Enable Permissions and then explicitly select the permissions you want to grant.
+None of the SIM or Supplier Risk APIs are enabled by default if you deselect this setting.
+If you need to enable any these, you must select Enable Permissions and then explicitly select the permissions you want to grant.

 Revoke API Key This is only available when editing API keys.
 Revokes the access and permissions to APIs that the API key grants.
 Revoke access to a key when you feel the key has been compromised or if someone is abusing an API.
 Regenerate API Key This is only available when editing API keys.
 Regenerates the API key.